xdtianyu/scripts/opensips/autobuild.md

 2. Add this script to PATH, maybe ~/bin.
 Make sure the *.sh files have execute access.
 3. Add a cron tab with something like this
 '0 0 * * * /home/builder/bin/autobuild.sh > /dev/null 2>&1 &'
+4. You need modify email.conf for the receivers.
+5. You need to modify the push server where scp pushs the file 'opensips.run'.
+Maybe need setup auth key of remote server.
-4. You need to modify script's location if necessary, for example my file tree is:
+6. You need to modify script's location if necessary, for example my file tree is:
 .
 ```bash
 ├── bin